andrijun0406/DellAzureStackHCI/UAT/README.md

   * Once Volume01 is healthy, Power On again the shutdown'ed hosts
   * Once the two hosts are up and joined again in the cluster, live migrate back target VMs to its previous hosts

-### Scenario 03 - Shutdown two node in a four node cluster with 1 hour interval from 1 node shutdown
-### Scenario 04 - Shutdown one drive lost
-### Scenario 05 - Shutdown two drives lost in different servers
-### Scenario 06 - Shutdown three node in a four node cluster
+### Scenario 03 - Shutdown three node in a four node cluster
-### Scenario 07 - Shutdown three disk or more in three or more nodes at once

 ## Hardware Failure Test with VMFleet (with performance information)
 ### Testing Method - run VMFleet